 To achieve this, we:

 All adults in our school have a responsibility for Safeguarding and all staff have completed Safeguarding Training, by the school's Designated Safeguarding Lead, as well as online refresher training.
-The most recent whole school staff training took place in September 2020.
 All staff Safeguarding training is recorded for school records.

 If you are concerned about any Safeguarding issues, please come and speak to one of our Safeguarding Leads.